staffin-7/EBook-Management/EBookManagement/README.md

 ### Setup project
 #### Setup database
 Project requires MySql database.
 The version of the database is prefered to be 8.0 or later
-#### Setup code
-Create a .war file of project and deploy it on a webserver like Apache tomcat.

 ### Login